Lucien-Aibel-Champlain/team-reagan-starwars-lms/README.md

 Unpack it

-Open `wearhouse/backend` in cmd, and run `npm install express cors sqlite3`
+Open `wearhouse/backend` in cmd, and run `npm init -y`

+Then, in the same window, `npm install express cors sqlite3`

 Copy `wearhouse/backend/node_modules` to the project backend folder